-A further screening of the observers was performed following the procedure suggested in ITU-R BT.500-13 [1] to discard scores from observers who differed too much (original or degraded), μ'n is the mean score from observer n, and σ'n is the standard deviation for the scores from observer n (over all sequences l graded by that observer).
+A further screening of the observers was performed following the procedure suggested in ITU-R BT.500-13 [1] to discard scores from observers who differed too much from the average value (outliers).
+This procedure involves several steps described next.
+As a first step each grade residual (difference between reference and degraded video sequence grade for the same observer) was converted to a z-score according to (1).